ken-myers/ken-myers.github.io/about.md

 width: 500
 ---

-i am a
+i am a full stack software dev (at bank of america);
-c.s. student at ut dallas.
-ACM research lead.
-previous software dev intern at BofA and Bell Flight. amateur musician and AI/ML researcher. wannabe traveler, photographer, entrepreneur. sometimes fitness enthusiast.
+amateur musician and AI/ML researcher;
+wannabe traveler, photographer, entrepreneur;
+sometimes fitness enthusiast.

-i made this site
-to keep track of my projects and keep myself accountable in that regard. and to serve as a professional portfolio. and so my email domain wouldn't point to a registrar parking page.
+i made this site to showcase some of my projects, house the occasional writeup, supplement my résumé, and so my email domain wouldn't point to a registrar parking page.